NFL Trade Talk: The Houston Texans Are Ready To Put Jadaveon Clowney On The Block

 “That’s the spirit of the franchise tag.
 You know, there’s a reason why we did that with every hope and intention to continuing to work on that.
 That’s a negotiation, it’s a process.
 It has to be a deal that makes sense for both sides, for the player, for the organization as it relates to short term and long term.
 That’s still the plan.”

-Jadaveon Clowney is going into his sixth season and third consecutive Pro Bowl which shows he is doing nothing but improving.
+Jadaveon Clowney is going into his sixth season and third consecutive Pro Bowl, which shows he is doing nothing but improving.
 Some believe that the Houston Texans simply won’t let him leave and that he’s not going anywhere, but if a deal can’t be made, something will need to be done.
 With the 2019 NFL Draft about to start, rumors are swirling that the linebacker could be traded but only time will tell.